 Objectors gave evidence showing that later phases of the estate had been allocated funds under the council’s WDS programme (Decent Homes Standard works programme).
 They showed the Inquiry section 20 invoices that they had been sent by the council, detailing the estimated cost of the Decent Homes Standard major works charges, i.e. bringing the homes up to modern standards.
 These showed that homes on the estate were being brought up to Decent Homes Standard at an average cost of just £20,261 per home1.

-It was also confirmed during the course of the Public Inquiry, that the council has spent a staggering £46.8m on the Aylesbury regeneration scheme to date.
-This has comprised total capital account costs of £32.1m (demolition & acquisiton) and revenue account costs amounting to £14.7m (Management & Administration).
+It was also confirmed during the course of the 2015 Public Inquiry, that the council has spent a staggering £46.8m on the Aylesbury regeneration scheme to date and it was later revealed that the Council could end up losing £85m on the scheme while Notting Hill is guaranteed a 21% protected profit.

 When the Council Executive took its decision to redevelop the estate in September 2005, it did so on the basis of a costings estimate which calculated that the scheme would incur an overall cost to the Council of £16.1m over the scheme’s 10-year development period.
 However, the Council’s budget books show that it is spending nearly £14m on the Aylesbury scheme during the past year alone.
 Later figures showed that the Council’s estimated cost of decanting and demolishing the estate had ballooned to £150m3, but it is likely that even this figure will now be well exceeded.